flutist. curator. activist

 … they were wonderful (Karpowicz, Zemler, Sałajczyk – note) in the interpretation of „Openings of the Eye” written in 1951, maintained in an advanced, though a bit dry modernist style, in which they managed to give life until the last note.
 (Adam Suprynowicz, Ruch Muzyczny)

-Graduate of flute solo studies at the Hochschule für Musik Detmold with Janos Balint (2011) and at the Bacewicz Musical Academy in Łódź in with Antoni Wierzbiński (2009).
-Prizewinner of national and international music competitions in Poland and Germany (1999-2015).
-Stipendist of „Alumni Verein” Detmold and three-time receiver of the individual artistic stipend funded by the city of Warsaw.
+Graduate of flute solo studies at the Hochschule für Musik Detmold with Janos Balint and at the Bacewicz Musical Academy in Łódź in with Antoni Wierzbiński.
+Laureate of national and international music competitions in Poland and Germany.

 In the years 2006-2008 flutist at the European Union Youth Orchestra.
-While at the EUYO, performed at the Royal Albert Hall (the PROMS), Berliner Konzerthaus, Concertgebouw, Zurich Tonhalle and many other concert halls in Germany, Switzerland, Italy, Denmark, Latvia and Kazachstan, performing with such prominent figures as Sir James Galway, Janine Jansen, Andrey Boreyko and Vladimir Askenhazy.
+While at the EUYO, performed at the Royal Albert Hall (the PROMS), Berliner Konzerthaus, Concertgebouw, Zurich Tonhalle, and many other concert halls in Germany, Switzerland, Italy, Denmark, Latvia, and Kazachstan, performing with such musical personalities as Sir James Galway, Janine Jansen, Andrey Boreyko and Vladimir Ashkenazy.

 Specializes in micro-projects in city spaces realized with local communities.
-In the years 2010-2012 created a unique project „Lokal na Poważnie” which aimed at popularizing contemporary music and performing it in an urban setting.
-The project included 26 concerts and 21 premieres interpreting the phenomenon of New Warsaw (Dowgiałło, Przybylski, Przybylski and others).
-In 2014 performed with Mariusz Kłubczuk and Barbara Kinga Majewska in a series of concerts „WawaParis1914” introducing classical music into the public space also invited to the festival of creating public spaces „War<So>Vie”.
-In 2015 she realized 12 „Dźwiękolory” workshops in the courtyards in Warsaw’s city centre performing classical and contemporary music for local communities.
-The project „Dźwiękolory” won the price „Złote Słoneczniki” (Gold Sunflowers) for the best musical education project in Warsaw.
+In the years 2010-2012 created „Lokal na Poważnie” scene which aimed at popularizing classical and contemporary music.
+In 2014 performed with Mariusz Kłubczuk and Barbara Kinga Majewska in a series of concerts „WawaParis1914” introducing classical music into the public space.
+In 2015 she realized 12 „Dźwiękolory” workshops in the courtyards in Warsaw’s city center performing classical and contemporary music for local communities.
+The project „Dźwiękolory” won the price „Złote Słoneczniki” for the best musical education project in Warsaw.

 In 2017, in cooperation with the pianist Marek Bracha, initiated an urban space festival „WarszaMuzik” – a series of musical interventions in the courtyards of the surviving tenement houses of the Warsaw Ghetto.
-The festival is an attempt at re-membering the history of Warsaw with the help of chamber music composed by Jewish composers who used to live in Warsaw: Władysław Szpilman, Aleksander Tansman, Tadeusz Kassern, Mieczysław Wajnberg.
-During the two editions of the festival (2017, 2018) 11 concerts were performed at 6 localizations and a special recital at the invitation of the Museum of the History of Polish Jews POLIN.
-During the 2018 edition the program has been expanded to include the works of young Israeli composers (Aviya Kopelman) as well as the classics of 20th-century chamber music related to Polish Jews and the idea of WarszeMuzik (Aaron Copland).
+The festival is an attempt at remembering the history of Warsaw with the help of chamber music composed by Polish Jewis: Władysław Szpilman, Aleksander Tansman, Tadeusz Kassern, Mieczysław Wajnberg and others.

 Since 2003 Ania Karpowicz actively cooperates with composers and has among her achievements multiple premieres and dozens of dedicated pieces.

-In 2013 she established the Hashtag Ensemble cooperative and leads its works: performing concerts of 20th- and 21st-century music, as well as engaging in improvisational and educational initiatives.
+In 2014 she established the Hashtag Ensemble cooperative and leads its works: performing concerts of 20th- and 21st-century music, as well as engaging in improvisational and educational initiatives.
 Hashtag Ensemble performs at contemporary music festivals but also plays with pedestrians in the streets and improvises in an old water tank.
-The group has published improvisational („Visegrad Songs” 2015, #WITKACY 2018) and repertoire albums (#NetworkMusic 2018, „Trash Music” 2018) with Requiem Records Opus Series.
-It has performed at the finals of the Baird Composers’ Competition (2017) and the 15th International Serocki Competition (2017).
-Hashtag Ensemble performs at new music festivals in Poland and Europe: Tallin Afekt Festival, POLIN Music Festival, Sacrum Profanum (Cracow), Warsaw Autumn, Poznan Music Spring, Warsaw Musical Encounters, Musical Gardens, and others.
+The group has published improvisational („Visegrad Songs”, #WITKACY) and repertoire albums (#NetworkMusic, „Trash Music”, „Openings of the (eye)”) for labels: Requiem Records, DUX and Bołt.

-Ania Karpowicz is the Chairwoman of the Board at the „Sphere of Harmony” Foundation, she lives in Tel-Aviv with her husband and 3 children.
+Ania Karpowicz is the Chairwoman of the Board at the „Sphere of Harmony” Foundation, she lives in Tel-Aviv.